Alessandro1103/obsidian/Vault1/Zettelkasten/Homework2 (cose da aggiungere).md

 ---
 # Homework2 (cose da aggiungere)

+Modello 1 and 2 are ready, I can start to provide description of the model 1 I would say.
+I could still improve both files, changing some hypervalues.

 When I had to create a first model of training for the CNN i added in this sequence:
 - Input layer()